 And, what she missed:

 The morning after the Inauguration, something felt wrong to me.
 I was sad and unsettled, as if I’d had a bad dream.
 Later in the day, I realized how far away I’d felt from the events of the previous days.
 I’d seen Obama become President, verified that—phew!—it had actually happened, but I hadn’t felt connected to it, except, oddly enough, when I watched scenes of other people watching it on TV, like elderly black men and women, who sat at home and wept as they saw something that they had never imagined would happen.
 I should have put the remote down and got myself to Washington and stood in the crowd, freezing and cheering, maybe even, for the first time, waving a flag.
 January 20th might have been the greatest day in my lifetime.
-By watching it on TV, I’d missed it.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+By watching it on TV, I’d missed it.Liz Cox Barrett is a writer at CJR.